open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 ## How to Highlight an Issue or PR with OpenSauced

+The [Highlights feature](https://docs.opensauced.pizza/features/highlights/) on OpenSauced is a place for you to showcase recent achievements with the open source community.
+This is a place to introduce your project to potential new contributors and talk about issues that need attention from the community.

+### Issue Highlights

+When writing issue highlights, you will want to talk about the issue, how the contributor solved it, and the impact that the solution had on the project.
+Once you post a highlight on OpenSauced, make sure to re share it on other platforms like Twitter or LinkedIn for increased visibility.
+Regularly acknowledging and thanking your contributors publicly will strengthen their loyalty to the project and attract new contributors.

+### PR Highlights

+When writing PR highlights, you will want to talk about the changes made in the PR, acknowledge the PR author and showcase how this is an improvement on the project.
+It would also be good to link to the actual PR for those interested in looking at the changes made.
+This is another way to gain attention for the project, because will get a first hand look at what types of contributions you are looking for and how well you work with contributors.

+To learn more about how the Highlights feature works, please read through the [OpenSauced documentation](https://docs.opensauced.pizza/features/highlights/).

 ## How to Provide Prompt Responses and Address Concerns

 ## How to Prioritize Tasks and Setting Realistic Timelines